SWiSSSE-crypto/SWiSSSE/README.md

 \* There are five experiments in total.
 The time shown here is the total time required.

 \*\* The memory costs are for `N_emails = 400000`.
 The experiments with fewer emails use considerably less memory.
-If you do not have sufficient memory on your machine, please run the experiments with smaller `N_emails`.
-You will need to adjust the plot scripts in `.\benchmark_results\` for the final visualization.
+If you do not have sufficient memory on your machine (you are expected to receive a `java.lang.NullPointerException` exception if you do not have enough memory), please run the experiments with smaller `N_emails` (this can be set in the configuration files in `./config_files/`).
+You will also need to adjust the plot scripts in `./benchmark_results/` for the final visualization.
+This can be done by changing the input file names (e.g. line 40 or `./benchmark_results/plot_insert.py`) when the Python script uses file names directly, or the values in the arrays (e.g. line 37 of `./benchmark_results/plot_storage.py`) when the Python script uses a list of files.
 We discuss optimizations on memory saving in Section 5 of `README.md`.

 ## 1.4.
 Ethical concerns